rage/programming-23/data/part-13/1-pygame.md

 After this section

-- You will have installed the Pygame library on your computer
+- You will have installed the pygame library on your computer
-- You will know how to create a Pygame window and how to exit a program
+- You will know how to create a pygame window and how to exit a program
-- You will be able to use an image stored in a file in a Pygame window
+- You will be able to use an image stored in a file in a pygame window

 </text-box>

-In these last two parts of this course material we will get to grips with the Pygame library.
+In these last two parts of this course material we will get to grips with the pygame library.
 It is a Python library for programming games.
 It helps you create graphical elements, handle events from the keyboard and the mouse, and implement other features necessary in games.

-## Installing Pygame
+## Installing pygame

 ### Linux